 - If you’re trying to answer a question-format keyword, aim to earn a paragraph-style snippet.

-- Comparison keywords like pricing tiers work well in tables and tend to have very high conversions as they’re usually found in bottom-of-the-funnel content.
+- Comparison keywords like pricing tiers work well in tables and tend to have very high conversions, as they’re usually found in bottom-of-the-funnel content.

 There are also a few time-tested guidelines you can follow as you create these different types of potential snippets, based on data collected from thousands of existing snippets:

 - If you’re aiming for a list-style snippet, write longer lists whenever possible so Google has to truncate the results.
-This gives the user an incentive to click through to your site and read the rest of the answer.
+This gives the user an incentive to click through to your site and read the rest of the answers.
 If your list is short, try writing longer list items so Google truncates each item.

 - If you’re targeting an image snippet, use original landscape images.
 Landscape images tend to look less pixelated when they’re scaled down.
 SEMRush studies have shown that most often, featured images had an aspect ratio of 4:3, and an image size of 600 x 425 pixels.

 AJ Ghergich of Ghergich & Co coined the phrase “Snippet Hub” to refer to an internal page that has earned 10 or more Google snippets for one page.
-These Snippet Hubs tended to have several things in common that led to their snippet success:
+These Snippet Hubs tended to have several things in common that led to snippet success: